• Skip to main content

 • BDO TV

-Home / Lifestyle / Celebrity Health / Slick Rick: The Storyteller 35 Years Later
+Home / Lifestyle / Celebrity Health / Hip-Hop Icon Slick Rick at 60: The Real Story of The Ruler

-In the 1980s, Rick’s ability to tell a story earned him fame as Slick Rick, the gold-draped rapper, also known as Rick the Ruler, with an eye patch and an English accent whose adventures propelled him to stardom.
+In the 1980s, Rick’s ability to tell a story earned him fame as Slick Rick (born Ricky Walters), the gold-draped rapper, also known as Rick the Ruler, with an eye patch and an English accent, whose adventures propelled him to stardom.
 That was followed by prison time for a shooting, immigration problems and — to his relief — a 2008 pardon from Gov. David A. Paterson of New York.

 But how they got that record deal was an act of faith.